A fitness boot camp for parents who have no time and no day care

 “It’s been an important part of my life,” said Allison McLaughlin, who has a nearly six-year-old son and a three-year-old daughter and has participated in boot camp for several years.
 “I have to travel for work a lot so I didn’t really have any time to exercise which is always something I enjoyed doing.
 The Fit-Family Boot camp has allowed me to do that and gives my kids time to play and socialize.
 I’ve also made some amazing friends.”

 Boot camp is also a big part of Susan Sener’s life.
-She’s a stay at home mom with three daughters.
+She’s a stay at home mom with three kids.
 “I stopped working last October to stay home and I really wasn’t exercising at all,” she told me.
 “I go three times a week now.
 It’s amazing.
 I like that we all do it together and it doesn’t take up my personal time at the end or beginning of the day.
 My three-year-old did Kim’s gymnastics class and that’s how I discovered Fit-Family Boot Camp.”

 Kim said they started out with one boot camp class and soon added two more.
 Now she’s decided to add more boot camps.
 “We’ve kind of been 9 o’clock across the board,” she said, “but working moms and dads need a bit more flexibility.
 We’re going to move into the weekends and the later afternoon and early evening for the working parent starting this fall.”